 The History of the Jumping Jack

-It is not the most glamourous exercise in the gym but it is one that nearly everyone will have done at some point in their lives.
+Most of us would agree that jumping jacks are not the most glamourous exercise, but one that nearly everyone has done at some point in their lives.

 Jumping Jacks, depending on your experience will either bring back fond memories of PE in school, or result in you picturing tired members from your last circuit class.

 A question that repeatedly enters peoples’ minds midway through this exercise is — who invented this?